Everything You Should Know About Medicare Part D

 What Costs Should I Consider?

-Currently, you pay 25% of the retail cost of your medications.
-The coverage gap applies until your out-of-pocket costs reach a specific dollar amount (determined by Medicare).
+Currently, while you’re in the donut hole, you pay no more than 25% of the retail cost of medications that are covered by your plan.
+The coverage gap applies until your out-of-pocket costs reach a specific dollar amount ($8,000 in 2024).

 - Tier 1 has the lowest copay for generic drugs.
 To receive approval from the Food and Drug Administration, generic drug makers must prove that their product performs the same way as the corresponding brand name drug.
 Generic drugs use the same active ingredients as brand name drugs to achieve desired results.